 In 1815, President James Madison issued a proclamation for “a day of thanksgiving and of devout acknowledgments to for His great goodness.”
 After Madison, however, Thanksgiving reverted to a regional celebration in for 48 years.

-We of the Fellowship of the Minds want to take this occasion to thank all our readers and especially our faithful regular commenters who contribute so much to this site with their trenchant observation, insight, righteous outrage, and wit.
+We of the Fellowship of the Minds want to take this occasion to thank all our readers and especially our faithful regular commenters who contribute so much to this blog with their intelligence, trenchant observation, righteous outrage, and wit.

-God bless you, and may God bless America,
+God bless you, and may God have mercy on America,